hacktoberfesthowto/howto-blog/content/howto-maintainers.md

 * To create multiple pull request templates, get ready to read some more documentation, as that seems to be a bit more complicated.

 #### Low Code and Non-Code contributions.
 Do you accept low code and non-code contributions?
-Things like documentation, translating text, or transcribing video content.
+Things that count as low-code or non-code are things like documentation, translating text, or transcribing video content.

-The contributors will need to add links to their content in a PR/MR so HacktoberFest can track it.
+If you want the contributor to get credit during Hacktoberfest, the contributors will need to add links to their content in a PR/MR so Hacktoberfest can track it.
 You could have an issue for low code with a file to add the links.
-You will need to include the process in the README.
-Here's a great description of the process.
-[Giving non-code contributions the recognition they deserve](https://dev.to/adiatiayu/giving-non-code-contributions-the-recognition-they-deserve-2phj)
+You will need to include the process in the README.md or CONTRIBUTING.md files.
+Here's a great description of the process: [Giving non-code contributions the recognition they deserve](https://dev.to/adiatiayu/giving-non-code-contributions-the-recognition-they-deserve-2phj)